FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Find the best move for %s.=%s here is the side (white or black).
 Informs the player what side they are playing.
 Appears on the left-hand side when trying puzzles while not logged in, on the "Training" page (http://lichess.org/training).

-To track your progress:=
+To track your progress:=Encourages the player to register.
+Below this message is a "Register" button.
+Appears on the "Training" page (http://lichess.org/training).

-Lichess will provide puzzles that match your ability, making for better training sessions.=
+Lichess will provide puzzles that match your ability, making for better training sessions.=Encourages the player to register an account to enjoy Lichess's "Training" feature more.
+Appears below the "Register" button when doing chess puzzles without being logged in, on the "Training" page (http://lichess.org/training).

-Recently played puzzles=
+Recently played puzzles=A list of your last-played puzzles.
+Appears as a heading below the board on the "Training" page (http://lichess.org/training).

 Puzzle %s=%s is the number of the puzzle.
 This means the way it appears on the site will be something like "Puzzle 5705".
 Appears on the "Training" page (http://lichess.org/training).